Council terms of reference

 Colin Crosby qualified as a CA in 1979.
 He practised law as a Partner until 1987 then joined the fledging Aberdeen Asset Management.

-In 2006 the business within AAM where Colin was CEO was sold to Brewin Dolphin and he joined that company becoming a consultant in 2009 Since 2009 he has successfully built a portfolio of non-executive positions in transport, IT, tourism, economic development and education.
+In 2006 the business within AAM where Colin was CEO was sold to Brewin Dolphin and he joined that company becoming a consultant in 2009.
+Since 2009 he has successfully built a portfolio of non-executive positions in transport, IT, tourism, economic development education and investment management.

 He has also been active in the 3rd sector, with a housing association, a school board and as a member of the McFadden committee the precursor to OSCR.